ContentMine/CMForestPlots/README.md

     forestplot.bat [PATH TO PDF FOLDER]

+Or on macOS or other UNIX based platforms:

+    forestplot.sh [PATH TO PDF FOLDER]

 Note that the folder path should be absolute.

 This will then process the PDF files, and generate a `results.xml` file in the root folder containing a summary of all the located forest plots.

-Alternatively, you can invoke the docker image directly like so:

-    docker run -it --rm -v [PATH TO PDF FOLDER]:/tmp/project forestplot python3.7 forestplots.py /tmp/project

 Build instructions